The Elara Handbook

 We are a small team and though we want to produce documentation and work of the highest quality, our time constraints mean that the Handbook does have sections that seem out of place or are far too rushed.
 The Handbook is a work-in-progress and we highly encourage reporting any issues you find to our issues tracker.

 Do I have to read through everything?
-This seems like a lot and I’m not sure I can read this much.
+This seems overwhelming and I’m not sure I can read this much.

-The web version of the Elara Handbook is the primary version (for now) and it includes internal links and HTML content that doesn’t always translate super well to PDFs.
+The web version of the Elara Handbook is the primary version (for now), and it includes internal links and HTML content that don’t always translate super well to PDFs.
 While we try to make the two compatible, we unfortunately haven’t had the time to look over everything.
 Again, we encourage you to report issues you find to our issue tracker (the link is given above).

 The chapter numbers in the PDF don’t line up to the web version or the titles in the Handbook, why is that?